-In connection with our preferred stock financings, we entered into investor rights, voting, and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights, and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock, including entities affiliated with De Novo Ventures, an entity affiliated with Mr. Ferrari, entities affiliated with KPCB Holdings, Inc., an entity affiliated with Mr. Mead, entities affiliated with Montreux Equity Partners, an entity affiliated with Dr. Michael Matly, a former member of our Board of Directors, entities affiliated with Latterell Venture Partners, an entity affiliated with Stephen Salmon, a former member of our Board of Directors, entities affiliated with HealthCap V L.P., an entity affiliated with Mr. Lindstrand, a former member of our Board of Directors, and entities affiliated with Ally Bridge Group, an entity affiliated with Mr. Chon, a former member of our Board of Directors.
+In connection with our preferred stock financings prior to our IPO, we entered into investor rights, voting, and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights, and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock, including entities affiliated with De Novo Ventures, an entity affiliated with Mr. Ferrari, entities affiliated with KPCB Holdings, Inc., an entity affiliated with Mr. Mead, entities affiliated with Montreux Equity Partners, an entity affiliated with Stephen Salmon, a former member of our Board of Directors, entities affiliated with HealthCap V L.P., an entity affiliated with Mr. Lindstrand, a former member of our Board of Directors.
 These stockholder agreements terminated upon the closing of our IPO on October 5, 2020, except for the registration rights granted under our investor rights agreement.